 - You must live together as a couple;

-- You will have to prove that it is a genuine and ongoing relationship;
+- Also you will have to prove that it is a genuine and ongoing relationship;

 - You both must have freely consented to the marriage;